 Arrowhead deserves substantial credit for serving as a magnificent place to work from, as well as a significant focal point for writers and their ideas.
 James Blish's office was in the basement where the view of the Sawkill creek flowing through the back yard served as muse.
 A moment's pause in that space by an open window in the summer gifts the listener with gentle sounds of the Sawkill's waters; a calming remedy as potent as any medical concoction today.

-As well as having been home to one of Science Fiction's founding fathers and the first science fiction literary agency, Arrowhead has been a focal point for science fiction writers for over fifty years.
+As well as having been home to one of Science Fiction's founding fathers and the first science fiction literary agency, Arrowhead has been a focal point for science fiction writers for over fifty-five years.
 The formation of SFWA was partially conceived at Arrowhead; hundreds of gatherings of science fiction writers who were later prominent SFWA members took place there in those early days.

 Writers and other members of the science fiction community were welcomed in a most open manner during the sixties and consequently Arrowhead occasionally took on many aspects of a commune, though perhaps it is fairer to describe those manifestly hospitable moments as a bed-and-breakfast for the literati.
-A constant stream of the erudite, the famous, and the frankly hopeful made the afternoons and evenings at Arrowhead merry and stimulating -- and probably one of the best places in the entire world to get your copy of an award-winning book or story cheerfully signed by the author.
+A constant stream of the erudite, the famous, and the frankly hopeful made the afternoons and evenings at Arrowhead merry and stimulating — and one of the best places in the entire world to get your copy of an award-winning book or story cheerfully signed by the author.

 There were sleeping bags on the expansive porches, various writer-folk sitting around the kitchen table come morning through evening, and many a story idea was expounded, dissected, and fleshed out.
 Folk songs were sung, guitars and an upright piano backed decidedly non-professional voices who made up in enthusiasm what they lacked in technique.
 But Arrowhead also served as a focal point for professional level music.
 Felicity Joinson, an exquisite folk singer from Scotland, spent many hours at Arrowhead, and no one who heard her perform is ever likely to forget it.
 A voice like satin combined with solid instrumental skills kept Arrowhead's denizens spellbound late into many evenings.
-Rock bands practiced and jammed in Arrowhead's basement studio space during the 1970's.
+Rock bands practiced and jammed in Arrowhead's basement ad-hoc studio space during the 1970's.
 One alumnus of these sessions, Damon Knight's son Christopher, went on to found the Los Angeles Recording Workshop, one of the largest and most elaborate recording instruction facilities in the world.
-There are very old reel-to-reel tapes of some of this, but no attempt has been made to recover them as of 2005; they have become very fragile with time and there will probably be only one chance to make such an effort.
+There are very old reel-to-reel tapes of some of this, but no attempt has been made to recover them as of 2021; they have become very fragile with time and there will probably be only one chance to make such an effort.

 The history of Arrowhead, the building, is nothing if not colorful.
 The grounds and structure were seriously flooded in 1955 by the remains of Hurricane Diane and then again in 2004 as a consequence of the deluges that accompanied the profoundly busy hurricane season that year.
 In the spring of 2005, the waters rose yet again and the scramble to save years of science fiction history began anew.
 Each time, evacuation, reconstruction and retrenchment followed; the building is manifestly sturdy, the oldest portions dating back to the 1700s.
-Remnants of Arrowhead's original electrical wiring are still visible in the less accessible areas of the building.
+Remnants of Arrowhead's original electrical wiring (no longer carrying power) are still visible in less accessible areas of the building.
 As it was directly associated with the mill across the street, informed speculation has it that it may have been the first home to be electrified in the entire town.
-Arrowhead was rewired in modern fashion in the 1970's -- until that point, turning on more than two major appliances was somewhat of a gamble.
+Arrowhead was rewired in modern fashion in the 1970's — until that point, turning on more than two major appliances was somewhat of a gamble.

 Arrowhead's informal and somewhat commune-like openness was complemented by a huge, brooding mansion a mile or so away called The Anchorage.
-This was the home of Damon Knight and Kate Wilhelm, and served as the focal point where the Science Fiction Writers of America was conceived by Damon Knight, James Blish and Judy Merril.
+For a time, this was the home of Damon Knight and Kate Wilhelm, and served as the focal point where the Science Fiction Writers of America was conceived by Damon Knight, James Blish and Judith Merril.
 SFWA, as this organization became known, grew to become the single most important organization in science fiction writing; every year, the writer's conference meetings at The Anchorage grew larger.
 It was only because the building was incredibly outsized that there was any chance at all of accommodating the influx of SF persons.
 Arrowhead, naturally enough, saw a large proportion of the same people during the various writer's conference events, serving as a venue for some functions while others went on at the Anchorage.
 The Anchorage, sadly, succumbed to fire.
 Yet Arrowhead remains to commemorate Milford's science fiction heritage.

 In the 1970s, the US government instantiated the Tocks Island Dam project.
 This was to be a dam that blocked the flow of the Delaware River, and when completed, would flood a huge area that included where Arrowhead still stands as of 2005.
 Consequently, Virginia Kidd was forced to sell the building to the government.
 Despite this, she was able to negotiate an agreement whereby she could remain there until the dam was completed and the property actually in danger of flooding.
 To make a long story short, the Tocks Island Dam project was never completed, and the US park service obtained jurisdiction over all the properties that had been taken.